Do Go On - 533 - El Chupacabra

 That.

-So, Britannica rights, as a fearsome but probably non-existent
+So, Britannica rights, as a fearsome but probably non-existent creature,

-as the southern equivalent of the Sasquatch.
+the Chippocabra has been characterized as the southern equivalent of the Sasquatch.

-I haven't listened to a word you've said.
+No, I haven't listened to a word you've said.

-No actual specimens were found, but other sightings were reported throughout the Americas
+but other sightings were reported throughout the Americas

 and as far north as the United States.

+the creature struck again.
 Farmers awoke to a horrifying scene.

-Dozens of turkeys, rabbits, goats, cats, dogs, horses and cows, dead with no explainable cause.
+Dozens of turkeys, rabbits, goats, cats, dogs, horses and cows, dead with no

+explainable cause.
 Just the mysterious markings left by the blood-drinking jupacabras.

-the creature allegedly broke into the bedroom
+arms, the creature allegedly broke into the bedroom of a house or a window, tore apart

-and left a puddle of slime
+a child stuffed teddy bear, and left a puddle of slime and a single piece of rancid meat

 What a calling card.

-Just slime and some rancid meat.
+Slime and some rancid meat.

-Yeah, you've been sucked.
+You've been sucked.

-The best known early eyewitness, and she got a bit of notoriety about this
+The best known early eyewitness, and she got a bit of notoriety about this,

-was a woman named Madeline Tolentino who provided a detailed description of the blood sucker.
+was a woman named Madeline Tolentino who provided a detailed description of the bloodsucker.

-I'm quoting from some people are like,
+I'm quoting from some people who are like, this could be real,

-it's definitely not real, but it's a fun mix.
+and other people are like, it's definitely not real, but it's a fun mix.

 You decide yourself.